Ghost Fleet Directed

 Shannon Service, Jeffrey Waldron USA / 2018 / 3.75 minutes None apply

 Thai, Burmese, Bahasa, English

 Bearsville Theater WOODSTOCK

-SYNOPSIS: Ghost Fleet tells a striking story of survival and redemption in the global seafood industry.
+Ghost Fleet tells a striking story of survival and redemption in the global seafood industry.
 The film follows a small group of activists who risk their lives to find justice and freedom for the enslaved fishermen who feed the world’s insatiable appetite for seafood.
 Facing illness, death threats, corruption, and complacency, Thai abolitionist Patima Tungpuchayakul and her team embark on a hauntingly beautiful quest through remote Indonesian island jungles where enslaved men eke out survival and yearn to return home.
 Patima is fearlessly committed to justice and to bringing back these “lost” men.
-She rouses her nation and the world to the plight of these captives who go months, sometimes years, without setting foot on land, earning little to no pay to provide pet food, sushi and shrimp cocktail for unsuspecting consumers.
+She rouses her nation and the world to the plight of these captives who go months, sometimes years, without setting foot on land.
+They earn little to no pay to provide sushi, pet food, and shrimp cocktail for consumers around the world.

-BIO: Shannon Service found the story of fishing slaves and the Thai woman whose mission was to rescue them, as a reporter for National Public Radio.
-This is her first time in the director’s chair.
+First-time director Shannon Service found the story of fishing slaves and the Thai woman who had made it her mission to rescue them as a reporter for National Public Radio.

 Executive Producer(s): Paul G. Allen, Carole Tomko, Jannat Gargi, Rocky Collins, Shari Sant Plummer, Shannon Joy, Julia Ormond, Geralyn Dreyfous

 The Woodstock Film Festival is a not-for-profit, 501c3 organization with a mission to present an

 annual program and year-round schedule of film, music,

 inspired learning, and diversity.
 The Hudson Valley Film